Spring is almost here, which means visitors hoping to explore Harlem are sure to follow.

 📍Pictured: Bill "Bojangles" Robinson mural, 269 W 150th St between Adam Clayton Powell Jr. and Frederick Douglass Blvds

-Eat/Drink: The charming Lucille's at 26 Macombs Pl, a short walk from the Bill "Bojangles" Robinson mural, serves coffee and food all day.
+Eat/Drink: The charming Lucille's at 26 Macombs Pl, a short walk from the Bill "Bojangles" Robinson mural, serves coffee and food all day (closed Mondays).

 10. Stop by the Hamilton Grange National Memorial

 Built by founding father Alexander Hamilton in 1802, this lovingly restored house was moved twice from its original spot on 143rd Street and is now located on a grassy slope in St. Nicholas Park.
-Tours of the house are held from Friday to Sunday, but you can stroll the scenic grounds from Wednesday to Sunday.
+Free park ranger-led tours of the house are held from Wednesday to Sunday.

 📍414 W 141 St between Convent and St. Nicholas Aves

-Eat/Drink: Fumo (1600 Amsterdam Ave), an inviting neighborhood spot for pasta and pizza, is up the hill and around the corner.
+Eat/Drink: Fumo (1600 Amsterdam Ave), a popular neighborhood spot for pasta and pizza, is up the hill and around the corner.